 Suggest a self-improvement book and spend some time in one-on-one coaching.
 Better yet, create a training that could be helpful for all employees and prevent anger in the future.
 If one employee needs some training, it’s likely that other employees probably do too.

 Anger is okay.
 Being tasked with figuring out how to deal with an angry employee is okay.
 Abusive behavior is not.
-All humans deserve respect, and no employee—you included—should have to tolerate abusive behavior.
+All humans deserve respect, and no employee—you included—should ever have to tolerate abusive behavior.

 If you encounter an employee who yells, threatens, or uses other demeaning or unreasonable communication, ensure safety first.
 Calmly let the employee know that their behavior is crossing the line.
 Then take the necessary steps to document the incident and administer the discipline that your organization deems appropriate.

-Have an Emotional Reaction
+Avoid Having an Emotional Reaction

 Remember that people’s treatment of you often has very little to do with you and everything to do with them (see “Deeper Issues” above).
 Even if an employee is red in the face and screaming or baiting you into an argument, it’s crucial that you keep your cool and act rationally.
 Yes, you are a person who also has emotions.
 But your HR role also means that you must protect the company legally, which means following procedure.